CoScale/docs/_docs_agent/plugins/dropwizard.md

         archivedLogFilenamePattern: /var/log/dropwizard-app/accedd-%d.log.gz
 {% endhighlight %}

-Restart Dropwizard aplication to apply these changes.
+Restart Dropwizard application to apply these changes.

 Provide the location of the access log file you configured and the log format.